 Our students are offered educational opportunities by participating in National History Day, joining the Phi Alpha Theta (International Honor Society for History) or attending the Richard E. Geiger lecture or activities.

-Richard E. Geiger Lecture -- St. Ambrose established an endowed history lectureship to honor Professor Emeritus Richard E. Geiger, who retired in May, 2001.
-History lectures, activities and study abroad programs are funded with the endowement established through gifts from former students, family, friends, faculty and staff.
+St. Ambrose established an endowed history lectureship to honor Professor Emeritus Richard E. Geiger, who retired in 2001.
+History lectures, activities, and study abroad programs are funded with the endowement established through gifts from former students, family, friends, faculty, and staff.

 Phi Alpha Theta sponsors guest speakers, sends representatives to regional and national conferences, provides students an opportunity to present research to their peers at student paper conferences, and introduces students to professional opportunities in history.
 The St. Ambrose chapter of Phi Alpha Theta also performs an annual service project in conjunction with the State History Day in Iowa competition.